noiseprotocol/noise_spec/noise.md

 Donenfeld, Rhys Weatherley, Tiffany Bennett, Jonathan Rudenberg, Stephen Touset, Tony Arcieri, Alex Wied, Alexey Ermishkin, and Olaoluwa Osuntokun.

 Thanks to Tom Ritter, Karthikeyan Bhargavan, David Wong, Klaus Hartke, Dan Burkert, Jake McGinty, and Yin Guanhao for editorial feedback.

 Moxie Marlinspike, Hugo Krawczyk, Samuel Neves, Christian Winnerlein, J.P.
 Aumasson, and Jason Donenfeld provided helpful input and feedback on the key derivation design.

+The PSK approach was largely motivated and designed by Jason Donenfeld, based on his experience with PSKs in WireGuard.

+The rekey design benefited from discussions with Rhys Weatherley, Alexey Ermishkin, and Olaoluwa Osuntokun.

 The BLAKE2 team (in particular J.P.
 Aumasson, Samuel Neves, and Zooko) provided helpful discussion on using BLAKE2 with Noise.

 Jeremy Clark, Thomas Ristenpart, and Joe Bonneau gave feedback on earlier versions.

-17. References
+18. References
 ================